Lairig Ghru: History

 Historically the Lairig Ghru has been used simply as a route between Deeside and Strathspey.
-It is often referred to as a Drove Road, and while it's not wrong to do so, arguably that over-emphasises one specific use.
+It is often referred to as a drove road, and while it's not wrong to do so, arguably that over-emphasises one specific use.
 The Lairig Ghru has been a route used by many different people, for many different purposes as made clear in Haldane (1952), and was in regular use long before the height of the droving trade in the more peaceful times after the middle of the 18th century:

 The Lairig Ghru was used as a droving-route as late as 1873 - Haldane (1952) - to Braemar and farther south.
-Until approximately the 1870s men from Rothiemurchus annually, in the spring, cleared the track of rocks that had fallen on to it during the winter.
+Until approximately the 1870s, men from Rothiemurchus annually, in the spring, cleared the track of rocks that had fallen on to it during the winter.

 Modern road traffic now travels over the Pass of Drumochter via the A9 or The Lecht on the A939, and the Lairig Ghru is left to walkers.

 The full route from Aviemore to Braemar is about 43 km, though many walkers cut the walk short by starting or finishing at Linn of Dee.
 The 8 km from there to Braemar is along a tarmac road.

 Recreational use

 Although the Lairig Ghru has long been used by travellers to get between Strathspey and Deeside, it has also been used recreationally since at least the early twentieth century.
 Anderson (1911) writes:

 An even earlier recreational mention is a report on the snow conditions in the Lairig Ghru by C. G. Cash in April 1901:

-This snow report by C. G. Cash implies a familiarity with the Lairig Ghru, both his own, and his readers.
+This snow report by C. G. Cash implies both his own and his readers' familiarity with the Lairig Ghru.

 Waypoints (from the south)

 There are many waypoints and features in the Lairig Ghru which, because of map scale, do not appear on the old 1-inch, nor 1:50,000 scale maps.
-Others only exist in older-books Gordon (1925), Watson (1975) - for example - because the authors, acquainted with local-people and local-traditions, have described these features and recorded their names.
+Others only exist in older books Gordon (1925), Watson (1975) - for example - because the authors, acquainted with local people and traditions, have described these features and recorded their names.

 There is no objective measure of where the ends of the Lairig Ghru are.
-'Gordon defines "Lairig" as a "Hill Pass".
-In that case, the landscape is arguably too open for the "ends" of the Lairig's track to extend much beyond the imaginary lines drawn between the summits of Carn a' Mhaim and The Devil's Point at the southern end - and Carn Eilrig and Castle Hill at the northern end.
+Gordon defines "Lairig" as a "Hill Pass".
+In that case, the landscape is arguably too open for the "ends" of the Lairig's track to extend much beyond the imaginary lines drawn between the summits of Carn a' Mhaim and The Devil's Point at the southern end, and Carn Eilrig and Castle Hill at the northern end.

 From the south, the two main approaches to the Lairig Ghru follow the Glen Lui Route or the Glen Dee Route.
-These two routes come together soon after crossing the imaginary line between Carn a' Mhaim and The Devil's Point creating the first waypoint.
+These two routes come together soon after crossing the imaginary line between Carn a' Mhaim and The Devil's Point, creating the first waypoint.
 Soon after this coming together, the track splits again with the left-hand (roughly NW) branch leading to the Cairngorm Club footbridge across the River Dee towards Corrour Bothy and the mountains to the west of the Lairig Ghru.